 For each orthogroup identified in OrthoFinder, different models reflecting the evolution of the gene families were tested.
 The null model (Global rate model) assumes a uniform rate of gene gains/losses for all branches in the provided species tree.
 Alternative models were specified as follows; i) to detect gene family changes specific to the painted lady, a distinct branch rate was specified in the painted lady with all the other branches evolving at uniform, background rates, and, ii) the terminal branches of the two distinct migratory species, the painted lady and the monarch, were set at a common rate, differing from all other taxa in the data set.
 The rationale behind the last setting was to allow for identification of gene family expansions unique to migratory butterflies.
 Each model was run twice and the replicate with highest likelihood for each model was used for model comparisons.

-Likelihoods of all models were compared using Aikaike’s Information Criterion (AIC) (Akaike 1974), calculated as 2K - 2logL, where K is the number of parameters and logL is the logarithm of the likelihood of the model.
+Likelihoods of all models were compared using Akaike’s Information Criterion (AIC) (Akaike 1974), calculated as 2K - 2logL, where K is the number of parameters and logL is the logarithm of the likelihood of the model.
 The orthogroups where the alternative models in BadiRate inferred gene gains > 0 with the lowest AIC, were used for analysis of functional enrichment.
 BadiRate was partly run with a modified version of the R-package BadiRateR (https://palfalvi.github.io/badirater/articles/badirater.html) and custom scripts.
 We visualized the genomic location of genes belonging to extended orthogroups identified in BadiRate with custom bash scripts and PhenoGram (Wolfe et al. 2013), using gene names and positions from the annotation gff file.

 Gene ontology enrichment